matthew-tfs/mjcb.io/content/publications/00003-adcs-on-windows-server-2022.md

 ## Updates and Additional Materials ##

+### July 15, 2024 Update ###

+* Minor fixes to the template and metadata for the guide.
+The content of the guide was not changed.

 ### Additional Materials ###

 There are several resources for expanding upon the functionality of this guide: